Adenosine Triphosphate (ATP)

 • Takes place in chloroplasts (plants, algae), using sunlight to create a proton gradient for ATP synthesis.

-Biological Significance of ATP
+Biological Significance of Adenosine Triphosphate (ATP)

 • ATP stores and transports energy for various cellular functions.